-4.01 As well as the posted site notice, four neighbouring properties were consulted by direct mail regarding the proposed development.
-The consultation expired on 27/06/2022.
+4.01 As well as the posted site notice, nine neighbouring properties were consulted by direct mail regarding the proposed development.
+The consultation expired on 05/01/2022, one representation was received from Headcorn Aerodrome which be will be detailed below.